Selective Rotary Position Embedding: Introduction

-\paragraph{Our view: recall needs rotation \emph{and} decay.} We propose a recipe for good recall, the ingredients of which are: (i) \emph{rotation} to encode relative position while preserving norms, and (ii) \emph{decay} to selectively discard past key-value associations.
-Through a Random Fourier Features (RFF) lens we show that softmax attention already performs \emph{input-dependent selective rotations} of query-key pairs, which is missing entirely in modern recurrent architectures.
-In contrast, the latter implement \emph{selective decay} via gates but lack rotations, so they cannot encode relative phase. \paragraph{Why rotation alone is insufficient.} A purely complex (rotation-only) linear recurrent model behaves like a spectral analyzer with fixed state size.
-Applied to a finite sample of an input sequence, the model will suffer from spectral leakage, which leads to a worse approximation of the input signal.
-This is resolved by adding an exponentially decaying component.
-The analog to this in modern sequence models is sub-optimally compressing key-value associations into the fixed-size hidden state, which is remedied by adding \textit{selective gating} to the state transition.
+\paragraph{Why rotation alone is insufficient.} A purely complex (rotation-only) linear recurrent model behaves like a spectral analyzer with fixed state size.
+When applied to the input sequence, which can be seen as a finite-length signal, such a model suffers from spectral leakage, leading to a poorer approximation of the underlying signal.
+This can be mitigated by adding an exponentially decaying component to the recurrence.
+In linear recurrent architectures, the analog of spectral leakage is the suboptimal compression of key–value associations into the fixed-size hidden state, which is remedied by adding \emph{selective gating} to the state transition.

-Based on our recipe, we instantiate a complex version of Gated Linear Attention (GLA)~\citep{yang-icml24a} and demonstrate its superior performance and expressivity.
-In practice, we show that, by using the RoPE trick~\citep{su-arxiv21a}, we are able to efficiently compute a complex GLA by applying a learned, input-dependent rotary position embedding to the queries and keys. \textbf{\method} is easily incorporated into the query and keys of any gated linear transformer.
+Based on our recipe, we introduce a complex version of Gated Linear Attention (GLA)~\citep{yang-icml24a} and demonstrate its superior performance and expressivity.
+In practice, we show that by using the RoPE trick~\citep{su-arxiv21a}, we are able to efficiently compute a complex GLA by applying a learned, input-dependent rotary position embedding to the queries and keys. \textbf{\method is easily incorporated into most gated linear Transformers by applying input-dependent and learned rotations to queries and keys. } In~\Cref{fig:three-way-tikz}, we provide a visual comparison.